 Bypass spam filter for this message

-Check this box to deliver incoming messages to recipients even if the spam filter identifies them as spam.
-This option applies to incoming messages only—you can’t bypass spam filters for outgoing messages.
+Deliver incoming messages to recipients even if the spam filter identifies them as spam.
+This option applies to only incoming messages only.
+You can’t bypass spam filters for outgoing messages.

 Remove attachments from message

-Check this box to remove any attachments from messages.
-Optionally, you can append text to notify recipients that attachments were removed.
+You can remove any attachments from messages.
+You can also append text to notify recipients that attachments were removed.

 Add more recipients

-For secondary deliveries, the Do not deliver spam to this recipient and Suppress bounces from this recipient boxes are checked by default.
-If the message is spam, this option discards the copy of the message being sent to the additional recipient.
-Suppress bounces from this recipient prevents bounces from going back to the original sender.
+- For secondary deliveries, the Do not deliver spam to this recipient and Suppress bounces from this recipient boxes are checked by default.

 Encryption (onward delivery only)

-By default, Gmail always attempts to deliver messages using secure transport (TLS).
+By default, Gmail tries to deliver messages using Transport Layer Security (TLS).
 If secure transport isn’t available, the message is delivered over a nonsecure connection.

-You can specify address lists as a criteria for whether to bypass or apply a given objectionable content rule.
-These lists can contain email addresses, domains, or both.
+You can specify address lists as a criteria for whether to bypass or apply a given setting.
+Address lists can contain email addresses, domains, or both.

-The options for whether to bypass or apply a given objectionable content rule are:
+The options for whether to bypass or apply a given setting are:

 - Bypass this setting for specific addresses / domains—Skips the setting entirely if the address list matches, regardless of any other criteria specified in the setting.